ianremmler/bort/README.md

 asynchronously.
 Plugins are compiled into the bortplug command.
 To enable a plugin, add `import _ "plugin_import_path"` to cmd/bortplug/plugins.go.

-Bort looks for a JSON configuration file in ~/.config/bort/bort.conf, which can be overridden with a command line parameter.
+Bort looks for a configuration file in ~/.config/bort/bort.conf, which can be overridden with a command line parameter.
 Bort prioritizes command line parameter values, followed by configuration file, and finally, default values.
 Plugins have access to the configuration file data, and may look for values of an appropriate key.